Ten images of the Sin of

 snake whispers obscenities into the ear

-of a naked banker with two dug-like bags of gold.
+of a naked moneylender with two dug-like (or a pair of scrotum-like) bags

 Rebolledo de la Torre (Burgos):

-A splendid lion-headed devil taunts the rich man in Hell.
+A splendid lion-maned devil taunts the rich man in Hell.

 A fine capital at Cunault (Maine-et-Loire) showing a devil